DeveshreeBhakkad/Nestmind-Chatbot/README.md

-🧠 NestMind
+## 🧠 NestMind

 “Every thought creates a path.
 NestMind remembers the paths you choose.” ✨

-An intelligent, context-aware AI chatbot that doesn’t just answer questions — it thinks, remembers, and grows with your conversations.
+An intelligent, context-aware AI chatbot that doesn’t just answer questions
+       " It Thinks, Remembers, and Grows with your conversations."

 ---

-🌟 What is NestMind?
+## 🌟 What is NestMind?

 NestMind is a smart conversational AI built using Streamlit + Google Gemini API.
 It organizes conversations into sections & sub-sections, remembers past interactions using embeddings, and delivers empathetic, structured, and relevant responses.